SlimJallouli/stm32n6570_dk_w6x_iot_reference/Appli/Common/app/led/readme.md

-# STM32U585 MQTT LED Control Example (led_task.c)
+# MQTT LED Control Example (led_task.c)

-This example shows how to control onboard LEDs on **B-U585I-IOT02A** over MQTT and report current LED state back to the broker.
+This example shows how to control onboard LEDs over MQTT and report current LED state back to the broker.

 ## MQTT Topics